TristonStuart/Yorg3ModWiki/README.md

 * Combine Multiple Mods Into One File
 * Compile Mods And APIs Into Publishable Mod

-AML is specifically designed for mod developers, to help make the creation of mods easier.
-AML has many features to help with easier creation of large and small mods but also has tools that allow
+AML is specifically designed for mod developers, to help make the creation of mods easier. <br> AML has many features to help with easier creation of large and small mods but also has tools that allow
 ## Code Snippets / Examples
 ### Getting app
-The app var is important for editing anything outside of the game variables.
-Getting it is different across released and beta (as of 10/25/19), so 2 methods are shown.
-The api variable must be accessible.
+The app var is important for editing anything outside of the game variables. <br> Getting it is different across released and beta (as of 10/25/19), so 2 methods are shown. <br> The api variable must be accessible.
 ```javascript
 function getApp(api){return api.app;}
 var app = api.app;